teri-lynn/teri-lynn.github.com/about.md

 ![Teri-Lynn Nelson](/images/standing_on_SB.jpg)
 </div>
 <div id="biography">

-## Biography
+<h2>Biography</h2>

-I achieved bachelor degrees in Physical Education (Honours) and Education upon completion of the Concurrent Physical Education program at Brock University in June, 2010, classifying me as an Ontario Certified Teacher.
-I competed as a varsity cross country athlete at Brock while also participating in figure skating, soccer, golf, skiing, hockey, tennis, and rollerblading.
+<p>I achieved bachelor degrees in Physical Education (Honours) and Education upon
+completion of the Concurrent Physical Education program at Brock University in June, 2010, classifying me as an Ontario Certified Teacher.
+I competed as a varsity cross country athlete at Brock while also participating in figure skating, soccer, golf, skiing, hockey, tennis, and rollerblading.</p>

-I have been a Personal Training Specialist since August, 2010.
-Since then, I have trained people varying in age, goals, and experience.
+<p>I have been a Personal Training Specialist since August, 2010.
+Since then,
+I have trained people varying in age, goals, and experience.
 I have helped my clients overcome injuries and health issues, as well as reach their fitness goals.
-I have conducted a variety of group training programs.
+I have conducted a variety of group training programs.</p>

-I continue to grow as a trainer by researching, taking courses, and adding to my certifications so that I can offer the best possible experience.
+<p>I continue to grow as a trainer by researching, taking courses, and adding to
+my certifications so that I can offer the best possible experience.
 Sports and fitness have always been my passion, and I love to teach and motivate others.
-My hope is to pass on my success, enthusiasm, positive attitude, and love for fitness to my clients, and be a part of their success!
+My hope is to pass on my success, enthusiasm, positive attitude, and love for fitness to my clients, and be a part of their success!</p>

-I currently work as a Personal Trainer for
+<p>I currently work as a Personal Trainer for
 [Precision Athletics](http://www.precisionathletics.ca/) in Vancouver, British Columbia.
-Please see their website for more information on how you can train with me.
+Please see their website for more information on how you can train with me.<p>

 </div>

 ## Qualifications